 By eating foods you digest well, you will absorb the nutrients better, prevent micronutrient deficiencies, reduce inflammation and make it more likely for your body to use the food for muscle gains.

 Essentially, you want to be on a diet plan that achieves the following goals:

 - High in micronutrients since +90% of people have some type of micronutrient deficiency (iodine, magnesium, vitamin B12 etc) and micronutrient deficiencies can lead to low testosterone.

-Then within 3-6 months they see a significant increase in testosterone levels as well (confirmed by lab tests):
+Then typically within 3-6 months they see a significant increase in testosterone levels as well (confirmed by lab tests):

-These dietary changes must be combined with sleeping 7-9 hours a day (starting before midnight).
+For the best effect, a testosterone boosting diet should be combined with sleeping 7-9 hours a day (starting before midnight).